Shop Staff required 2014!

 The first strawberries are expected to be ready in early June, to be followed by many other crops.
 Please keep an eye on this section for updates.

-MINIMUM CHARGE; This has been increased to £3 per adult/child, which just means that every adult/child who enters the field has to spend at least £3 on PYO fruit/veg, otherwise they are charged this amount on exit.
+MINIMUM SPEND; This has been increased to £3 per adult/child, which just means that every adult/child who enters the field has to spend at least £3 on PYO fruit/veg, otherwise they are charged this amount on exit.
 It is NOT an additional charge to the cost of your produce, and only kicks in if you pick less than £3 each.
 However it is also NOT a licence to “eat as much as you like”.
-We are happy for customers to have a sample of our fruit, but want to discourage those who want “something for nothing”!
+We are happy for customers to have a small sample of our fruit, but want to discourage those who want “something for nothing”!
 We equally want to encourage good customers, which is why we are investing heavily in new growing techniques, with the aim of giving you a more satisfying experience.

 PYO Farm of the Year 2011